OfficeDev/Microsoft-Teams-Samples/samples/tab-deeplink/csharp/README.md

 ---
  # DeepLink

- This sample displays how to consume SubEntity Id to DeepLink from Bot to Tab and Tab to Tab.
+ This sample displays deeplinks for call, video, chat, navigate to app, navigate withing tab that are supported for tab and bot.

 - **Interaction with bot**